 What Employees of Small Businesses Need to Know

-Almost everyone will need health coverage
+Almost everyone needs health coverage

-Starting in 2014, almost all Americans must have health insurance or risk paying a federal fine.
+Almost all Americans must have health insurance or risk paying a federal fine.
 If you work part-time and need coverage, you can buy health insurance in the marketplace or directly from HMSA.
 Everyone can get health insurance even if you were denied in the past because of a serious health condition.

 - Prescription drugs

 - Mental health and substance use services